Update Major Wildfire Impact to WCPP - May 2016

 [Ready to paddle again after a portage on the Garner River.]

-[The Garner River]
+[The Garner River is lovely.]

 [This colorful moss thrives on Canadian Shield granite for some reason.]